Relativistic three-body effects in hierarchical triples: Calculating 3BpN cross terms

-In a leading-order analysis, the secular evolution is determined solely from orbit-averaged effects --- one neglects any average-free, periodic variations.
-The only integrals involved are orbit averages [Eq.~(\ref{eq:doubleorbitavg})] where the limits of integration span one period.
-Beyond leading order, periodic variations will also contribute to the secular dynamics.
+First-order perturbation theory is sufficient to calculate Newtonian secular efforts up to order $\epsilon^5$, or 1pN secular effects of order $\delta$.
+Second-order perturbation theory is required to calculate mixed-order ($\delta \epsilon^k$) secular effects that are generated from either lower-order periodic (average-free) perturbations or post-Keplerian corrections to $(df/dt)$, $(dF/dt)$, $P_{\rm in}$ and $P_{\rm out}$.
+We refer to these as the ``indirect" 3BpN cross terms, in contrast to secular effects that arise directly from the equations of motion.
 To calculate these periodic variations, one must solve for the instantaneous values of the elements and integrate the planetary equations with respect to an orbital phase.
 A few choices for the orbital phase include the true, eccentric, and mean anomalies.
-We use a placeholder $\phi$ to represent whatever angle is used to re-parametrize the planetary equations, which read,
+We use a placeholder $\phi$ to represent whatever angle is used to reparametrize the planetary equations, which read,

-The planetary equations for the inner binary, $\dot{X}_\alpha = dX_\alpha/dt$ [Eq.~(\ref{eq:planetary})], can be organized as
+The planetary equations for the inner binary [Eq.~(\ref{eq:planetary})] can be organized as